Education Programs and Scholarships

 YOUTH ORCHESTRA PROGRAMS

 The Southwest Florida Symphony Youth Orchestra Program is an important educational program of the Southwest Florida Symphony.
 The YO Program is open to all students of Southwest Florida age 22 and under.
-Students are auditioned and placed into one of three large ensembles: the Youth Symphony, the Concert Orchestra and the Sinfonietta.
-In addition to the large ensembles the YO Program offers five chamber ensembles to students.
+Students are auditioned and placed into one of two ensembles: the Youth Symphony and the Sinfonietta.
+In addition to the large ensembles the YO Program offer several chamber ensembles to students.
 Students are coached by professional Symphony musicians, rehearse weekly and perform in their own concert series.

 MAJORS FOR MINORS

 Majors for Minors is an exciting way for educators to bring live music to their classrooms and school through an up close and personal interaction with our professional musicians.
 These hour-long programs can be linked to support any grade music curriculum and align with many of the Florida Department of Education Music Standards.
 The scope of the program can be customized to each school and may include a single musician to a small chamber orchestra.

 Call 239-418-0996 for the most up-to-date information on this program.